 4. Make Decisions with Facts

 Opinions can lead you astray.
 Be sure to collect data and make decision by hard facts.
+Use the many modern IT tools that can be used to improve business intelligence, data collection, and analysis.
+Fact based decision making is a core principle of ISO 9001.

 6. Use Your Team